imagej/imagej.github.io/_pages/N2V.md

 ### Training and prediction on single images (one-click solution)

-{% capture title%}
- N2V train & predict parameters
-{% endcapture %}
-{% include thumbnail src='/images/pages/N2v-trainpredict-parameters.png' title=title %}
+{% include thumbnail src='/images/pages/N2v-trainpredict-parameters.png' title='N2V train & predict parameters'%}

 1. Start ImageJ / Fiji
 2. Open a noisy image of your choice (it should be sufficiently large)